xyq7/Human-Contribution-Measurement/README.md

 - data: The dataset on which the evaluation is performed.
 The options include: `["news", "paper", "patent", "poem"]`
 - eval_model: The evaluation model used to measure human contribution.
 The options include: `["llama3_8b", "mixtral_8x7b"]`
 - model: The model whose responses are being evaluated.
-The options include: `["gpt35", "llama3_8b", "mixtral_8x7b"]`
+The options include: `["claude", "gemini", "gpt35", "llama3_8b", "mixtral_8x7b"]`
 - time: The index for repeated experiments.
 This is used to distinguish between different runs of the same experiment.
 The options include: `[1, 2, 3, 4, 5]`

 ### Impact of Response Length